|

 •

-Having sufficient confidence in oneself to face the group when necessary.
+Having enough self-confidence to face the group when necessary.
 This last point is rarely acquired by the age of 20.

-Now that we better understand the limits and dangers of conventional education, let's try to better grasp the relatively long list of points to ensure for a successful education.
+Now that we better grasp the limits and dangers of conventional education, let us try to better understand the relatively long list of points to ensure to obtain a transcended education.

-Note also, and especially in this list, the presence of a main technique, keystone of the whole:
+Let us note next and especially in this list the presence of a main technique, the keystone of the whole:

 •